1: Summer Bod with views towards the source of the Ffrwdwen Brook

 Not labelled on map:

 14. Hedera Walk

-15. Vegetable Garden Screenhouse
+15. Fruit Garden Screenhouse

-17. Road run-off water tank
+17. Road run-off water collection tank

 Garden Phase I – the harmony of Wood with Stone

 Many elements are working in unison to create the HoBB.
 The ‘five early elements’ of EARTH, WOOD, WATER .
 FIRE & METAL are all here to be enjoyed at the HoBB.
 Certainly all FLORA, and FAUNA, have increased since we started to put our energies into the gardens.
 We have created a range of new ‘habitats’ for wildlife from ‘land reefs’ to ‘stone shelters’.
 More are planned so that the land provides food, shelter, niche habitats and wide variety of conditions for landscape harmony.

 We keep track of what we are achieving using a large 300+ section grid of the site.
 As it is too large to view on your screen in any useful size, here is an example of fifteen of the sections: (shown below in a small scale)

 The HoBB garden is open, by arrangement, From Spring to late October.